datasciencecampus/rail_reporter/README.md

 brew install direnv   # Install (OSX) if not installed already direnv allow   # Allow direnv to make available project environment variables

+brew install firefox     # Used to create static images from html brew install geckodriver # Used to create static images from html
 ```

 Note: you may need to add `eval "$(direnv hook zsh)"` to the ~/.zshrc file during an initial setup.